davgothic/kapow-setup/README.md

 Which would look like this:

-`./kapow.sh avengers-int "Avengers Initiative" avengers_int "Director Fury" director@avengers.com www.avengers.com`
+`./kapow.sh the-avengers "The Avengers" the_avengers "Nick Fury" nick@avengers.com www.avengers.com`

 *NB: Strings containing spaces must be encapsulated in double quotes.*